-The Company began granting RSUs in 2021.
-RSUs granted prior to the IPO had both service-based and performance-based vesting conditions.
-The service-based vesting condition for these awards is generally satisfied by rendering continuous service for four years, during which time the grants will vest quarterly.
+RSUs granted after the IPO do not contain the performance-based vesting condition described above.
+The servicebased vesting condition for RSUs is generally satisfied by rendering continuous service for two to four years, during which time the grants will vest quarterly.
 In November 2021, the Company's board of directors modified the terms of the RSUs.
 Prior to the modification, the RSUs vested either quarterly or with a cliff vesting period of one year and continued vesting quarterly thereafter.
 The modification removed the requirement of the cliff vesting period of one year and did not have a material impact to the consolidated financial statements for the year ended December 31, 2021.
 All other significant terms of the service-based RSUs remained unchanged.
+The following table summarizes RSU activity under the 2014 Plan and the 2021 Plan: